kumina/python_container_demo_app/README.md

 * Liveness check, to make sure an unresponsive container will be restarted by Kubernetes
 * Readiness check, to determine when a container is done with starting up
-* Sending logs to stdout for easy capture outside of the container (not really shown, as this is the default for http.server.BaseHTTPRequestHandler)
 * Explicit declaration of dependencies (via requirements.txt)
 * A crude example on how to format the output into JSON, so it can more easily be parsed by Logstash and ElasticSearch
+  * Also, send the logs to stdout

 ## Todo